STAVNA ACADEMY DETAILS

 The Stavna Youth Ballet (SYB) is for students ages 6-18 who are placed according to their skill levels.
 These dancers have the opportunity to learn and perform with our professional company, the Stavna Ballet, as well as participate in community events and an end of the year showcase.
 Members of the Stavna Youth Ballet commit to being performing members of the Stavna Ballet Company for the entire August through May season and to attend all rehearsals and performances for which they are cast.

-Contact us for more information about the Stavna Youth Ballet.
+Contact us for more information about the Stavna Youth Ballet and to schedule a placement class.

 STAVNA ACADEMY INSTRUCTORS